cb372/circe/index.md

 [argonaut-shapeless][argonaut-shapeless] that provides fully automatic derivation of instances for case classes and sealed trait hierarchies.
 It also includes derivation of "incomplete" case class instances (see my recent [blog post][incompletes] for details).

+See the [Encoding and Decoding page](tut/codec.html) for more details.

 ### Aliases